Industrial design: Birth of industrial design

 The school of St. Peter, at Lyons, was founded about 1750, for the instruction of draftsmen employed in preparing patterns for the silk manufacture.
 It has been much more successful than the Paris school; and having been disorganized by the revolution, was restored by Napoleon and differently constituted, being then erected into an Academy of Fine Art: to which the study of design for silk manufacture was merely attached as a subordinate branch.

 It appears that all the students who entered the school commence as if they were intended for artists in the higher sense of the word and are not expected to decide as to whether they will devote themselves to the Fine Arts or to Industrial Design, until they have completed their exercises in drawing and painting of the figure from the antique and from the living model.
 It is for this reason, and from the fact that artists for industrial purposes are both well-paid and highly considered (as being well-instructed men), that so many individuals in France engage themselves in both pursuits.

 The Practical Draughtsman's Book of Industrial Design by Jacques-Eugène Armengaud was printed in 1853.
 The subtitle of the (translated) work explains, that it wants to offer a "complete course of mechanical, engineering, and architectural drawing."
 The study of those types of technical drawing, according to Armengaud, belongs to the field of industrial design.
 This work paved the way for a big expansion in the field of drawing education in France, the United Kingdom, and the United States.

-Robert Lepper helped to establish one of the USA's first industrial design degree programs in 1934 at Carnegie Institute of Technology.